Dr-BoYuan/official/content/authors/admin/_index.md

 Hey, welcome to my personal website.

 I am currently a Lecturer in Computer Science, at the School of Computing and Mathematical Sciences, University of Leicester, UK.
-My research is at the forefront of AI, Edge Computing and Data Science for intelligent distributed systems which have significant potential in harnessing data-intensive systems (such as IoT networks, Cloud-Edge analytics and cyber-physical systems) for real-time data processing.
+My research is at the forefront of AI, Edge Computing and Data Science in intelligent distributed systems which have significant potential in harnessing data-intensive systems (such as IoT networks, Cloud-Edge analytics and cyber-physical systems) for real-time data processing.

 I am also serving as an academic lead of the Autonomous System Hub which offers a range of research-led projects (Driverless cars, robotic arms, drones, etc) to foster students' research and problem-solving skills. </p>